-Some foods just plain taste better at certain times of year.
+Some foods just plain taste better at certain times of the year.
 For instance, I bet you don’t think much about making beef stew on a hot summer day.
 One thing that tends to scream summer is a cold dip.
 And I’m not talking swimming pools here, people!
-Some fresh crisp veggies and a nice refreshing dip makes for a perfect summertime lunch.
+Some fresh crisp veggies and a nice refreshing dip make for a perfect summertime lunch.

 When it’s hot outside, you may be tempted to head to the deli for your favorite dips.
 But, nine times out of ten, those packaged food items are full of non-healthy ingredients.
 Luckily, you can easily make your own summer dips that can take a regular snack or mid-day meal from okay to restaurant-worthy.